 Now, I'll talk a little bit about speech on mobile.
+The examples I'll use here will be iOS.
 There's the speech button on the keyboard, and the agent - Siri on iOS.

 First, the speech button on the keyboard.